 Note - Do not use NTP to set the SC clock.
 It should only be used on domains.
+For more information see "Virtual Time of Day" on page 63.

 The NTP packages are compiled with support for a local reference clock.
 This means that your system can poll itself for the time instead of polling another system or network clock.
 The poll is done through the network loopback interface.
 The numbers in the IP address are 127.127.1.0.
 This section describes how to set the time on the SC using setdate, and then to set up the SC to use its own internal time-of-day clock as the reference clock in the ntp.conf file.